CLIUtils/CLI11/README.md

 * `.parsed()`: True if this subcommand was given on the command line.
 * `.count()`: Returns the number of times the subcommand was called.
 * `.count(option_name)`: Returns the number of times a particular option was called.
-* `.count_all()`: Returns the total number of arguments a particular subcommand processed, on the master App it returns the total number of processed commands.
+* `.count_all()`: Returns the total number of arguments a particular subcommand processed, on the main App it returns the total number of processed commands.
 * `.name(name)`: Add or change the name.
 * `.callback(void() function)`: Set the callback for an app.
 Either sets the `pre_parse_callback` or the `final_callback` depending on the value of `immediate_callback`.
 See [Subcommand callbacks](#callbacks) for some additional details.
 * `.parse_complete_callback(void() function)`: Set the callback that runs at the completion of parsing.
 For subcommands this is executed at the completion of the single subcommand and can be executed multiple times.
 See [Subcommand callbacks](#callbacks) for some additional details.